Things to consider when it comes to replacing the unsung hero of everyday life

 Additional factors to keep in mind

-Energy Star’s buying guide offers tips to help you choose a dishwasher that will best suit your home and family’s needs.
+This buying guide offers tips to help you choose the best Energy Star dishwasher for your home.
 Some highlights are choosing the right size of appliance, choosing a device with several wash cycle options, and checking the EnergyGuide label.
 For more advanced savings tips and tricks like avoiding peak washing hours and the best way to dry dishes, check out this article.

 To learn more about Energy Star or to update your appliance, schedule an appointment with our easy Online Scheduling or by calling 812-339-9114.